Yeast: History

 In 1857, French microbiologist Louis Pasteur showed that by bubbling oxygen into the yeast broth, cell growth could be increased, but fermentation was inhibited – an observation later called the "Pasteur effect".
 In the paper "Mémoire sur la fermentation alcoolique," Pasteur proved that alcoholic fermentation was conducted by living yeasts and not by a chemical catalyst.

-By the late 18th century two yeast strains used in brewing had been identified: Saccharomyces cerevisiae (top-fermenting yeast) and S. carlsbergensis (bottom-fermenting yeast).
+By the late 18th century two yeast strains used in brewing had been identified: Saccharomyces cerevisiae (top-fermenting yeast) and S. pastorianus (bottom-fermenting yeast).
 S. cerevisiae has been sold commercially by the Dutch for bread-making since 1780; while, around 1800, the Germans started producing S. cerevisiae in the form of cream.
 In 1825, a method was developed to remove the liquid so the yeast could be prepared as solid blocks.
 The industrial production of yeast blocks was enhanced by the introduction of the filter press in 1867.
-In 1872, Baron Max de Springer developed a manufacturing process to create granulated yeast, a technique that was used until the first World War.
+In 1872, Baron Max de Springer developed a manufacturing process to create granulated yeast from beetroot molasses, a technique that was used until the first World War.
 In the United States, naturally occurring airborne yeasts were used almost exclusively until commercial yeast was marketed at the Centennial Exposition in 1876 in Philadelphia, where Charles L. Fleischmann exhibited the product and a process to use it, as well as serving the resultant baked bread.

 The mechanical refrigerator (first patented in the 1850s in Europe) liberated brewers and winemakers from seasonal constraints for the first time and allowed them to exit cellars and other earthen environments.
-For John Molson, who made his livelihood in Montreal prior to the development of the fridge, the brewing season lasted from September through to May.
+For John Molson, who made his livelihood in Montreal prior to the development of the refrigerator, the brewing season lasted from September through to May.
 The same seasonal restrictions formerly governed the distiller's art.